jemHerrera/aiverb/README.md

 `pnpm dev`

-This will create the necessary docker containers and run:
+This will run:

 - postgres
 - pgAdmin
 - api server
 - nuxt server

+This will automatically create the database and pgAdmin docker containers

 ## Run app specific scripts

-With pnpm we can run app specific scripts from the root dir
+With pnpm we can run scripts from inside each app from the root directory:

-`pnpm api <script-name>`
-`pnpm nuxt <script-name>`
+`pnpm api <script-name>` Example: `pnpm api dev`, `pnpm api build` `pnpm nuxt <script-name>` Example: `pnpm nuxt dev`

 ## Create migration files